digitalutsc/site_watch/docs/contributing.md

 * Converts the number of collections to an integer
 * Returns the number of collections

-How does the function know which page to navigate to?
-The `BasePage` class has a constructor that takes in a URL (along with other parameters), and the `get_collection_count` function uses this URL to navigate to the page.
-See the `BasePage` class for more details.

 ### Decide if You Need a New Test Suite and Create One if Necessary
 At the time of writing, the only module in the `test_suites` directory is `test.py`, and as that module contains only the abstract `Test` class, we'll make a new module `collection_count_test.py`.